Skip to Content

 What Can You Eat Sheet Pan Eggs With?

-• Sprinkled with cheese: Heat them up in the microwave with a sprinkle of cheese on top – yum!
+• Heat leftovers up in the microwave with a sprinkle of cheese on top – yum!

 What Kind of Sheet Pan Should You Use?

-This part is important.
 You want to use a sheet pan with at least a 1-inch lip on the outer rim.
 Otherwise, the liquid egg mixture will probably spill.
-I recommend using a sturdier baking sheet for this recipe, I used the paderno professional baking sheet and I can definitely notice a big difference in how strong it is compared to the cheap dollar store versions I’ve had in the past.
-Plus the edge is enough to properly hold the egg mixture in place.
+I recommend using a sturdier baking sheet for this recipe, I like the paderno professional baking sheet.

 Sheet Pan Sweet Potato and Spinach Omelet